anthonykasza/scratch_pad/redirections/README.md

 	wget google.com

 the wget command will cause
-1. a dns request for google.com
+1.a dns request for google.com
-2. an http
+2.an http
-	a. request to an IP with host: google.com
-	b. response stating host google.com is located at www.google.com
+	a.request to an IP with host: google.com b.response stating host google.com is located at www.google.com
-4. a dns request for www.google.com
+4.a dns request for www.google.com
-5. an http request to an IP with host: www.google.com
+5.an http request to an IP with host: www.google.com